flairysky/secretsobservatory/posts/poem_on_infinity.md

 <!-- FOOTNOTES
 [1]: Why it is taught at most schools in this way is a mystery to me, especially since the ways of understanding infinity presnted here are definitely not difficult to grasb by school childern.
-[2]: Of course it has to match the number of strawberries in your basket ;) -->
+[2]: Of course it has to match the number of strawberries in your basket ;)
+[3]: You may have heared of the "mysterious" famous <a href="https://en.wikipedia.org/wiki/Hilbert%27s_paradox_of_the_Grand_Hotel" target="_blank" rel="noopener" class="text-blue-600 dark:text-blue-400 hover:underline">Hilbert's Hotel problem</a>.
+Now, in this thought experiment just replace the hotel rooms with the train wagons and think of the concept of infinity just described.
+Do you still find it hard to understand why there is a new room waiting for each new guest that arrives? :)
+-->